3D Printed Face Shields in the Age of COVID-19

 Recently, Paula Hay, vice president, Operations, Collins Aerospace, received a request from Paolo Dal Cin, head of operations for Raytheon Technologies, to determine if 3D printers across the global enterprise might be used in the life and death struggle against COVID-19.

-“I’d been reading about how medical-grade face masks are almost impossible to find,” said Paula.
+In particular, Paula was asked if it might be possible to 3D print headbands for face shields that are in shockingly short supply for frontline warriors—doctors, nurses, and other healthcare professionals.“I’d been reading about how medical-grade face masks are almost impossible to find,” said Paula.
 “When I learned that healthcare professionals are practically begging for face shields that protect workers from their patients, it was just an automatic response.
 We’re going to make this happen!”

 Paula reached out to Collins’ global sites that do 3D printing for the aerospace and defense industry.
 The response was immediate.
 Just tell us what you want.
 Give us the specs.
 We’re ready!